Ilyar1988h/hello-flask/README.md

 # hello-flask

-I have created two VMs in Azure cloud:
+I have created two Ubuntu VMs in Azure cloud:
-1. Master node with Jenkins installed.
+1. Master node with Jenkins environment.
-2. Slave node with pip installed.
+2. Slave node with python language.